 French federation boss: Too soon for a prognosis on Mbappé's injury

-French football association president Philippe Diallo said it's "a little premature" to give any prognosis on France superstar Kylian Mbappé who broke his nose during a 1-0 win against Austria at Euro 2024.
+French Football Federation president Philippe Diallo said it's "a little premature" to give any prognosis on France superstar Kylian Mbappé, who broke his nose during a 1-0 win against Austria at Euro 2024.

 "As far as his participation in the rest of the tournament is concerned, it's a little premature to give a timetable," Diallo said on Tuesday.